chasedehan/BoostARoota/README.md

 ## Updates
 * 10/26/17 - Modified Structure to resemble sklearn classes and added tuning parameters.
 * 9/22/17 - Uploaded to PyPI and expanded tests
-* 9/8/17 - Added Support for multi-class classification, but only for logloss.
+* 9/8/17 - Added Support for multi-class classification, but only for the logloss eval_metric.
 Need to pass in eval="mlogloss"
 * 9/6/17 - have implemented in BoostARoota2() a stopping criteria specifying that at least 10% of features need to be dropped to continue.
-* 8/25/17 - The testBAR.py testing framework was just completed.
+* 8/25/17 - The testBAR.py testing framework was just completed and ran through a number of datasets

 ## Want to Contribute?